suzukiget/api-public/source/index.html.md

 An unsuccessful response would result in HTTP status codes ranging from 400 to 599, and a boolean `success` field with value `false`.
 If `success` is `false`, an `error` object member containing information that describes the error can be found in the root object:

 ## Rate-limiting
-All API requests are rate-limited at 10 requests/sec per user, and 50 requests/sec per IP address.
+All API requests are rate-limited.

 ## Pagination